 Over the years Arver has acquired several companies, which has resulted in different salary systems, policies, routines and even working hours for nearly 170 employees.
 This resulted in a lack of clarity for employees and failed to motivate them to further develop their skills.
 Management saw an advantage to sweep away all the old legacy systems and standardize policies and processes.
 It was then that the idea of the new salary system emerged.

 Various payroll systems from other Scania dealers were studied to identify the benefits.
 Then a project group was formed with participants from both management and staff.
 A key representative of IF Metall also contributed with valuable experience and knowledge and made sure that the system would be correct and fair.

 The project team recommended a payroll system where employees are evaluated and scored according to a number of fixed criteria.
 Thanks to this, wage adjustments are less arbitrary and it is clear what is expected of the employees and how they can reach the next salary level.

 Jens Eriksson, CEO, says:

-In order to work effectively, Arver realized that they needed good system support instead of relying on Excel files.
+In order to work effectively, we realized that we needed good system support instead of relying on Excel files.
 It was concluded that the best thing would be to tailor a personal system to work with payroll visions, but also with skills development; a system that supports business and vice versa.

 The Örebro company Appivo got the task of building the HR system.
-In addition to the simple management of payroll visions, it was important for Arver to get a good overview of the employees’ skills in order to put in resources where needed.
+In addition to the simple management of payroll visions, it was important for us to get a good overview of the employees’ skills in order to put in resources where needed.
 The result was a web-based system with a competence matrix that, with clear charts, shows the employee’s distribution of skills.
-You can easily search employees based on certain skills and you can see which employees need training.
-You can also schedule alerts for certificates that need to be renewed.
+We can easily search employees based on certain skills and can see which employees need training.
+We can also schedule alerts for certificates that need to be renewed.